Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Hyperelliptic curves, anomaly equations, and boundary conditions

 which is solved by

-The constants of integration are automorphic forms under the group H$(m)$.
+The constants of integration are automorphic forms under the group ${\rm H}(m)$.
 In order to determine them, we write down every possible automorphic form consistent with considerations of weight, accompanied by coefficients that are to be determined.
-For $ A_2 $, this means
+For $ A_2^{(m)} $, this means

-as for all H$ (m) $, the dimension of weight-$ 4 $ forms is unity.
-For general $ A_k $, the number of terms we can write down ({\em i.e.}, the number of undetermined coefficients) will by definition be as many terms as the dimension of the space $\mathfrak{m}_{2k}$, which from \eqref{eq:Dim2k} is $ \lfloor k/2 \rfloor $.
+as for all ${\rm H}(m)$, the dimension of the space of weight $4$ forms is unity.
+For general $ A_k^{(m)} $, the number of terms we can write down (i.e., the number of undetermined coefficients) will by definition be as many terms as the dimension of the space $\mathfrak{m}_{2k}$, which from~\eqref{eq:Notes_Collated:1} is $ \lfloor k/2 \rfloor$.